martinwxler/MeteorLite/README.md

 ```

 ## Building
-MeteorLite is built using JDK 1.8 currently due to a meteor-agent requirement.
+MeteorLite is built using JDK 16 and JavaFX.
+You will need to add JavaFX in your programfiles/java folder prior to building.
 It is built using the gradle task
 ```
 clean build run